Gov. Baker announces emergency ban on all vaping products in Bay State

-BOSTON (WHDH) - Massachusetts Gov. Charlie Baker announced on Tuesday an emergency ban on the sale of all vaping products amid a nationwide uptick in vaping-related illnesses.
+BOSTON (WHDH) – Massachusetts Gov. Charlie Baker on Tuesday declared a public health emergency and announced a temporary ban on the sale of all vaping products amid a nationwide uptick in cases of severe lung disease associated with the use of e-cigarettes and marijuana vaping products, leading vape shop owners to fear for their businesses.

-Baker says the temporary four-month ban is meant “to pause sales for medical experts to collect info on what is driving the vaping-related illnesses.”
+Baker called for a four-month statewide ban on the sale of flavored and non-flavored vaping products in both retail stores and online.

+During the temporary ban, Baker says his administration will work with medical experts, and state and federal officials to better understand vaping illnesses and work on additional steps to address this public health crisis, including new legislation and regulations.

 The illnesses, which resemble an inhalation injury, have helped trigger a swift backlash against e-cigarettes, including a proposed federal ban on flavors by the Trump administration, state-level restrictions in Michigan and New York, and an end to sales in Walmart stores nationwide.